-These terms and conditions were last updated on 13 March 2014 and replace all previous terms and conditions for FT.com.
+All users: These terms and conditions replace all previous terms and conditions for FT.com.
 FT may update these terms and conditions for legal or regulatory reasons, or to reflect changes in our services or business practices.
-We will provide notice of such changes in Section 13 below.
-You should regularly check Section 13 to see if any changes have been made.
-If you are an FT.com subscriber, any changes will become effective from the date of your next payment following the change unless we notify you otherwise.
-If you are not an FT.com subscriber, any changes will become effective as soon as we notify you of them.
+We will provide notice of any significant changes in Section 14 below.
+You should regularly check Section 14 to see if any changes have been made.
+If you are an FT.com subscriber, any changes to our terms and conditions will become effective from the date of your next payment following the change unless we notify you otherwise.
+If you are not an FT.com subscriber, any changes will become effective as soon as we post them on FT.com.

 We may in exceptional circumstances cease to publish FT.com, the FT Content or cease to provide subscription services.
-If we do so, then we will have no further obligation to you, unless you are a subscriber in which case we will offer you a refund of the unexpired period of your subscription.
+We will give you at least 90 days’ notice of this, if possible.
+If we do so, then we will have no further obligation to you, unless you are a personal subscriber in which case we will offer you a refund of the unexpired period of your paid subscription.
 See Section 5 for details.